DORA ICT-Drittanbieter-Risikomanagement

 Continuous monitoring of critical ICT third parties under DORA presents many organizations with the challenge of meeting compliance requirements without drowning in administrative complexity.
 For the C-Suite, it's crucial to implement an efficient, automation-supported approach that simultaneously provides maximum risk transparency.

 The DORA regulation has profound implications for cloud strategies, as it requires a fundamental shift in dealing with hyperscalers and other cloud providers.
-For the C-Suite, it's crucial to proactively shape this regulatory paradigm shift and transform it into future-proof cloud governance.
+For the C-Suite, it's crucial to proactively shape this regulatory fundamental change and transform it into future-proof cloud governance.

 DORA establishes a new paradigm of regulatory oversight over ICT third parties, where for the first time systemically important technology providers are subject to direct supervision.
 For the C-Suite, it's strategically crucial to develop proactive dialogue with supervisory authorities and adapt governance accordingly.